callstack/linaria/README.md

 ## Challenges to solve

 1. Theming should have a nicer API, the idea is to specify set of theme names, generate set of rules for each theme automatically and then change an attribute at application root to switch themes
-1. It'll be nicer to figure out common CSS for all pages in server rendering and then ship page specific CSS inline

 ## Inspiration